digital-asset/daml-platform-observability-example/README.md

 available for Windows.
 This repository does not accept Pull Requests at the moment.

+This project uses Daml v2.6.0 or newer.

 ## License

-**You may use the contents of this repo in parts or in whole according to the 0BSD license:**
+** You may use the contents of this repo in parts or in whole according to the 0BSD license.  **

 > Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates
 >